Special Educational Needs

-The Learning Support team provides assistance to these pupils, through early identification, specialist tuition and close liaison with parents, subject teachers, housemasters / housemistresses and outside professionals.
+The Special Educational Needs Department aims to provide an effective and comprehensive support service that will enable students with difficulties to achieve their full potential in The King’s Hospital School.
+The Special Education team provides assistance to these pupils, through early identification, specialist tuition and in-class support, while liaising closely with parents, subject teachers, housemasters / housemistresses and outside professionals.

 Who is eligible for supports?

-Students who are supported by the Learning Support Department include individuals who have been identified by a psychologist or health care professional as having a Specific Learning Difficulty (e.g. Dyslexia), Developmental Co-Ordination Disorder (Dyspraxia), Attention Deficit Disorder (ADD /ADHD), Speech and Language Difficulties, mild General Learning Difficulties or those whose learning has been affected by a Physical Difficulty.
+Students supported by the Special Education Team include individuals who have been identified by the school as requiring extra support or who have been diagnosed by a psychologist or health care professional as having a Specific Learning Difficulty (e.g. Dyslexia), Developmental Co-Ordination Disorder (Dyspraxia), Attention Deficit Disorder (ADD /ADHD), Speech and Language Difficulty, mild General Learning Difficulty or those whose learning has been affected by a Physical Difficulty.
+Students who are struggling with the demands of the curriculum may also be eligible for support.

-Other students who are struggling with the demands of the curriculum may also be eligible for short term interventions.
-All applications for a place at The King's Hospital are treated according to our Admissions Policy but we must be made aware in advance if a child has a Special Education Need so that our SEN Department can determine if we can adequately meet your child's needs.
-This is especially important for the assessment of compatibility for Boarding.
+All applications for a place at The King's Hospital School are treated according to our Admissions Policy but we must be made aware in advance if your child has a Special Education Need, so that our SEN Department can ensure that we can adequately meet your child's needs.
+This is especially important for the assessment of compatibility for boarding.

 How are support classes organised?

-In The King’s Hospital, pupils with a range of learning difficulties are integrated into regular mixed ability classes and are either withdrawn for extra tuition or provided with in-class support by our Learning Support team.
-If the student has an Irish exemption, extra classes are usually offered at this time.
+In The King’s Hospital School, pupils with a range of learning difficulties are integrated in regular mixed ability classes and are either withdrawn for extra tuition or provided with in-class support by our Special Education Team.
+If the student has an Irish or foreign language exemption, extra support classes are usually offered at this time.
 Pupils who take a full range of subjects are generally seen on a rotational basis.

-Resource teachers and Learning Support teachers take students individually or in small groups to develop skills in literacy, numeracy and to offer subject-specific support; to develop social skills, organisational skills and/or study skills and in some cases to help with assistive technology.
+Special Education Teachers take students individually or in small groups to develop skills in literacy, numeracy and to offer subject-specific support; to develop social skills, organisational skills and/or study skills and in some cases to help with assistive technology or provide emotional support.
 A small number of students may also be eligible for support from a Special Needs Assistant.
-The level of support depends upon the level of need.
+The level of support from the Special Education Team will depend upon the level of need of each individual student.

 How do I apply for supports?

-If a student in primary school has been receiving assistance from a resource teacher, a learning support teacher or a special needs assistant, it is important that the Special Educational Needs Co-ordinator (SENCO) in The King’s Hospital is notified, so that there will be continuity of support when the student progresses on to secondary school.
+If a student in primary school has been receiving assistance from a special education teacher or a special needs assistant, it is important that the Special Educational Needs Co-Ordinator (SENCO) in The King’s Hospital is notified, so that there will be continuity of support when the student progresses on to secondary school.